What Is Vertex AI?

 The pain lands across the stack.
 Developers see flaky integration tests and unexplained response changes after model-version updates.
 SREs see p99 latency, time-to-first-token, 5xx rate, quota errors, and retry storms.
 Product teams see abandonment when multi-step flows stall before the final answer.
 Compliance teams care because Vertex AI sits near training data, prompts, stored features, and generated outputs; a bad logging or IAM choice can turn a model issue into an audit issue.

 This is sharper for 2026-era agent pipelines than for single-turn completions.
-A single workflow can call Gemini through Vertex AI for planning, retrieve from a vector store, call a tool, rerank evidence, generate JSON, and run a repair prompt.
+A single workflow can call Gemini through Vertex AI for planning, retrieve from a vector store, call a tool via tool use, rerank evidence, generate JSON, and run a repair prompt.
 Unlike a direct Gemini API call, Vertex AI adds platform surfaces that must be traced alongside model output.
 Compared with AWS Bedrock or Azure OpenAI, the reliability question is the same: can you connect provider health, route behavior, and answer quality in one trace?

-How FutureAGI Handles Vertex AI
+How FutureAGI handles Vertex AI

 The specified FutureAGI surface for this term is traceAI:vertexai, the traceAI integration for Vertex AI calls.
 In a real workflow, a customer-support agent calls Gemini on Vertex AI for answer drafting, then returns structured JSON to a case-management system. traceAI records the Vertex AI span inside the same trace tree as retrieval, tool calls, and the final response.
 Useful fields include model name, endpoint, status code, region, llm.token_count.prompt, llm.token_count.completion, latency, retry state, and the surrounding agent.trajectory.step.